 - 8. Before proceeding make sure that the four red shipping clamps on the Z axis smooth rods have been removed. - 9.
 Move the X axis carriage to the center of the smooth rods.
 If you have not already done so, remove the foam from between the X axis carriage and the left hand X axis end.
-Locate and remove, with the 2.5mm hex driver, the tool head 3mm screw in top center of the X axis carriage (Fig. 1.11, page 24).
+Locate and remove, with the included 2.5mm hex driver, the tool head M3 screw in top center of the X axis carriage (Fig. 1.11, page 24).
 Place the extruder tool head mount onto the X axis carriage bottom first.
 The extruder mount will slide into the bottom portion of the carriage and self center (Fig. 1.12, page 25).
-Use the included 2.5mm driver and the previously removed 3mm screw to secure the extruder tool head onto the X axis carriage.
+Make sure that the tool head mount is fully seated.
+Use the 2.5mm driver and the previously removed M3 screw to secure the extruder tool head onto the X axis carriage.